 The displacement and traction boundary conditions at a time instant $t^{j}$ can be applied similarly by the following collocations

-The first Piola-Kirchoff stress and undamaged free energy fields are related to the displacement field through constitutive relations in equations \eqref{NeoHookean function}, \eqref{damage criterion}, \eqref{psio+ definition}, \eqref{damage irreversibility}, and \eqref{Cauchy stress neohookean}.
-Hence, the constitutive first Piola-Kirchhoff stress and undamaged free energy fields are defined as
+The first Piola-Kirchhoff stress and undamaged free energy density fields are related to the displacement field through constitutive relations in equations \eqref{NeoHookean function}, \eqref{damage criterion}, \eqref{psio+ definition}, \eqref{damage irreversibility}, and \eqref{Cauchy stress neohookean}.
+Hence, the constitutive first Piola-Kirchhoff stress and undamaged free energy density fields are defined as

 Note that $\tilde{d}^{\text{const}}$ is evaluated using $\tilde{\psi}^{\text{const}}$ and equations \eqref{damage criterion}, \eqref{damage irreversibility}.
 The constitutive relations can be applied through the following collocations